 - Label form elements

-- Provide alternative text for non-text content (alt text for images, aria labels or visually hidden text for icons)
+- Provide alternative text for non-text content (alt text for images, [aria

 - Ensure color contrast meets minimum thresholds